ashwinravianandan/cookingAssistant/README.md

 ## Introduction
 Cooking assistant, packaged as _chef_ is a list generator that processes a Json meal database and generates a list of randomized meals.
-In addition to this, it generates a grocery list needed to execute the menu.
+In addition to this, it generates a grocery list needed to prepare the menu.
 Very often one gets in to the rut of cooking the same dishes over an over in spite of having a wide range of recipes to choose from.
 This command line utility encourages you to prepare something new everyday thereby ensuring a balanced diet and a refreshing meal.

 ## Installation
-_chef_ would have to be built from sources but has not external dependencies.
+_chef_ would have to be built from sources but has no external dependencies.
 So building a installing should be straight forward provided you have a modern c++ compiler.
 Please follow the below steps to build and install _chef_.